-Port McNeill is a small village on the shores of the Queen Charlotte Strait situated on the northern tip of Vancouver Island in British Columbia, Canada.
+Port McNeill, BC, Canada is a small village on the shores of the Queen Charlotte Strait situated on the northern tip of Vancouver Island in British Columbia.
 Because of the close proximity to popular boating and kayaking ocean routes the community is often referred to as "The Gateway to the Broughton Archipelago".

 Activities most enjoyed in the community and surrounding areas include boating, sailing, fishing, scuba diving, backpacking, hiking, ocean kayaking, camping, picnicking, whale watching, wildlife touring, hiking, bird watching, flightseeing, downhill skiing and snowboarding.

 A few of the more popular activity and sightseeing destinations in the region includes the Cape Scott Provincial Park, Raft Cove Provincial Park, Nimpkish Lake Provincial Park, Telegraph Cove, Mount Cain, Sointula on Malcolm Island and Alert Bay on Cormorant Island.